Kirk Wong

 Kirk Wong (黃志強; born March 28, 1949) is a Hong Kong film director and actor.
 Wong is best known for action films Crime Story and The Big Hit.
-Wong's other films like Health Warning, Organized Crime & Triad Bureau, and Rock N'Roll Cop had been developing a following among fans of action films.
+Wong's other films like Health Warning, Organized Crime & Triad Bureau, and Rock N'Roll Cop have gained admiration from fans of action films.

 Career

 Acting

 Wong's roles in the 1980s included Sergeant Sam Liang in Danger Has Two Faces (1985), Inspector Lau in Legacy of Rage, and Inspector Philip Chan in Forever Young (1989) (not to be confused with the Steve Miner directed, Mel Gibson starring 1992 film of the same name).

 His roles in the 1990s included Dai Anfen in God of Gamblers II (1990), Crazy Bull in Twin Dragons (1992), and Yuan Pa Tien in The Mad Monk (1993), as well as a cameo appearance in Police Confidential (1995).

 Filmmaking

 Wong made his directing debut with the 1981 film The Club, alongside Michael Chan and Kent Cheng.
 In 1983, Wong directed the film Health Warning, starring Johnny Wang, Eddy Ko and Elvis Tsui.

 In 1993, Wong directed the film Crime Story starring Jackie Chan, followed by Organized Crime & Triad Bureau and Rock N'Roll Cop a year later (both films starring Anthony Wong Chau Sang).
 Wong made his American directing debut in 1998 film The Big Hit along with Mark Wahlberg and Lou Diamond Phillips.
 In 2000, Wong directed the TV film The Disciples starring Ice-T.

 In 2002, Wong announced his retirement from the film industry at the age of 53.

 In June 2012, Wong directed his first film in over a decade.